andrewrutter/creativeclarity-copy-01/src/pages/posts/2016-08-22-working-from-home.md

 date: 2020-04-20T14:32:07-04:00
 thumb_img_path: images/9.jpg
 content_img_path: images/9.jpg
-excerpt: Interdum posuere lorem ipsum dolor sit amet consectetur.
-Odio morbi quis commodo odio aenean sed adipiscing diam donec.
-Vitae congue mauris rhoncus aenean vel elit scelerisque mauris pellentesque.
+excerpt: Many people around the globe are now finding themselves working remotely which can be daunting.
+At Creative Clarity, we have operated as a virtual office for many years and wanted to take a few minutes to share some lessons learned.
 template: post
 subtitle: ''

 ---
 Many people around the globe are now finding themselves working remotely which can be daunting.
-At Creative Clarity, we have operated as a virtual office for many years and wanted to take a few minutes to share a few lessons learned.
+At Creative Clarity, we have operated as a virtual office for many years and wanted to take a few minutes to share some lessons learned.

 ## Communication